Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus mesogena (female, under and upperside)

-There are 12 described species in this group with five species recorded at Semuliki: B collinsi, B. auricruda, B. campa, B. mollitia and B. angulosa.
-In comparison to the abundant B. buea and B. vulgaris, none of these species can be regarded as common.
+Angulosa species group.
+There are 12 described species in this group with five species recorded at Semuliki: Bicyclus collinsi, B. auricruda, B. campa, B. mollitia and B. angulosa.
+In comparison to the abundant B. buea and B. vulgaris, none of these species can be regarded as abundant.

 Bicyclus collinsi (male, under and upperside)